-The best bet for you is “Le Bus Direct” for 17$ (or 30€ round trip) which is…direct.
+The best bet for you is “Le Bus Direct” for 17$ (or 30€ round trip) which is – you probably guessed so – direct.
 It runs from 6 a. m. to 10.30 p. m. from Charles de Gaulle to the city center and from 5.30 a. m. to 10.30 p. m. from Gare Montparnasse every half an hour and takes 60 to 70 minutes depending on the traffic.

-If you have a connection to Orly, there is a direct bus from Roissy (this is the name French people call the airport, so don’t let it confuse you).
+If you have a connection to Orly, there is a direct bus from Roissy.
+By the way, this is the name French people call the airport, so don’t let it confuse you.

 One trip by Métro with all connections needed during 90 minutes cost you 1,90€.
 If you buy a ‘carnet’ which is ten tickets, it only costs you 16€ and will cover the day; I recommend that.

 If you have luggage and do not spend the night, you can leave your belongings at the train station Montparnasse (consigne).

 For security reasons, it’s one of the very few options in Paris to store your luggage.

 Paris is – unless you have to live there – always romantic and nice.
 Of course it’s more fun to enjoy the city in the sun, so I keep my fingers cross for you and supply you with a helpful itinerary to make the best of your stay.

 We’ll start the day at the most cliché French but also the most beautiful little street in Paris, the Rue Mouffetard.